izarus-rots/cse185-project-pcisa/README.md

 Update your PATH with `source ~/.bashrc` or `source ~/.bash_profile`.

-If the install worked, typing `pcisa -h` should show the help menu with basic usage instructions.
+If the install worked, typing `pcisa -h` in the terminal should show the help menu with basic usage instructions.

 # Usage